bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Points P on E such that N\*P = (0, 1) are N-torsion points.
-Given a point P and Q which are both N-torsion points, it is difficult to find m such that Q = m\*P, the elliptic curve discrete logarithm problem.
-This problem is related to the security of Diffie-Hellman
-exchanges: the best known attacks on the Diffie- Hellman problem involve solving the discrete logarithm problem.
+Given a point P and Q which are both N-torsion points, it is difficult to find m such that Q = m\*P. This is the elliptic curve discrete logarithm problem, which is closely related to the security of Diffie-Hellman exchanges as the best known attacks on the Diffie- Hellman problem involve solving the discrete logarithm problem.
+The best known approaches take 2^120 group operations or so.

 This group has two different efficiently computable endomorphisms, as described in {{Curve4Q}}.
 As discussed in {{GLV}} and {{GLS}} these